OpenModelica/OpenModelica/OMCompiler/README.Windows.md

   - MSYS doesn't use the Windows PATH variable.
     If you want to use it define a Windows environment variable called `MSYS2_PATH_TYPE=inherit`.
+    But be very careful you don't have any MINGW directories in you Windows PATH, e.g. coming from Git.
   - MSYS doesn't use the Windows TEMP directory but `C:\OMDev\tools\msys64\tmp` You change this in `C:\OMDev\tools\msys64\etc\profile`, but it can have unexpected side effects.
   - If you want to use the msys shell from Windows command line  make sure you set